 To clarify, these dates are primarily to enable efficient and value for money updates to roadside information, by encouraging operators to make service changes on the same date.
-Timescale for distribution and posting of Roadside Information is dependent on the process used to submit registrations to the Registration Authority.
-Operators can of course make an application to the Registration Authority on any date they choose, but WMCA will only commit to updating roadside information for the dates published for the Network Stability Periods.
+Timescale for distribution and posting of Roadside Information is dependent on process used to submit registration to the Traffic Commissioner.
+Operators can of course make application to the Traffic Commissioner on any date they choose, but WMCA will only commit to updating roadside information for the dates published for the Network Stability Periods.